-Unlike sales tax, VAT is collected by all sellers of goods and services at each stage of the supply chain.
-That means that suppliers, manufacturers, distributors, retailers and end consumers all pay the VAT on their purchases.
-Hence if your business is based in the EU or the UK, you have different VAT obligations depending on where you sell to, and if you are trading in goods or services.
+Unlike sales tax, all sellers of goods and services collect VAT at each stage of the supply chain.
+That means that suppliers, manufacturers, distributors, retailers, and end consumers all pay the VAT on their purchases.
+Hence if your business is based in the EU or the UK, you have different VAT obligations depending on where you sell and the goods or services you trade.

 All businesses that provide "taxable" goods and services and whose taxable turnover exceeds the threshold must register for VAT.
-You can only charge VAT if your business is registered for VAT.
-Check with a local tax authority on an applicable threshold to make sure that you charge your customers the correct tax rates, and to make sure you file and remit the taxes correctly.
+You can only charge VAT if your company has a registration for VAT.
+Check with a local tax authority on an applicable threshold to make sure you charge your customers the correct tax rates and make sure you file and remit the taxes correctly.

 For EU-based companies, VAT is chargeable on most sales and purchases within the EU.
-This could also include each stage of a production process, e.g. buying components, assembly, shipping etc. EU member states can apply reduced rates of VAT and VAT exemption to certain goods and services.
+It could also include each stage of a production process, e.g., buying components, assembly, shipping, etc. EU member states can apply reduced VAT rates and VAT exemption to certain goods and services.

-For the UK-based companies, there are three different rates of VAT, and you must make sure you charge the right amount.
-Most goods and services are standard rate.
-You should charge this rate unless the goods or services are classed as reduced, zero-rated or tax-exempt.
+There are three different VAT rates for UK-based companies, and you must ensure you charge the right amount.
+Most goods and services are standard-rated.
+You must charge this rate unless the goods or services are classed as reduced, zero-rated, or tax-exempt.

 VAT number of the supplier;

-X-Cart uses a simplified type of invoice that includes the above-mentioned data.
+X-Cart uses a simplified type of invoice that includes the data mentioned above.